frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/articles/calculation-of-valuation-rate-as-per-fifo-and-moving-average.md

 <!-- add-breadcrumbs -->
 #Calculation of Valuation Rate as per FIFO and Moving Average method

-**Valuation Rate** of an item is calculated based on the total expense incurred to make the product available for sale like freight, labour, cost of raw materials, etc.
+**Valuation Rate** of an item is calculated based on the total expense incurred to make the product available for sale like freight, labor, cost of raw materials, etc.

 In ERPNext, the Valuation Rate is calculated based on the valuation method selected for the particular item.